sudosaket/myfpl-node/README.md

 # Things to do

-* Add indexes for selected team, past teams
-* Add transfer history database
+* Add transfer logic
-* Add current selected team and points to home if logged in
-* Add things to settings view
+* Shift fpl data to ES
-* Add table to standings view with latest gw and total points